eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

 SUMO then (tested with Visual Studio 2013).

 !!!
 Caution
-    When cloning SUMOLibraries you must initialized all submodules with `git submoudle update --init`
+    When cloning SUMOLibraries you must initialize all submodules with `git submodule update --init`

 For details on building your
 own and also on how to use different versions and additional libraries